romantic123fly/romantic123fly/README.md

 ### 你好，朋友 👋

-- :orange_book: Focusing on Swift & iOS
+- :orange_book: Focusing on Unity & C#
-- :hammer: Creator of applications and frameworks
+- :hammer: Creator of Applications and Game
 - :ram: Founder the ObjCCN
 - :meat_on_bone: Meat lover